defimono/algorand_asset_price_oracle/README.md

 #### Note, this project is the smart contract update logic, not the smart contract itself.
 For the smart contract itself, [reference this project](https://github.com/defimono/smart_contracts).

+## Usage Instructions for your own Smart Contracts

+Testnet Application ID: `57082823`

+To use and query the state of the application, you can reference it within your own contracts, teal, and pyteal automation by referencing [this documentation on PyTeal.](https://pyteal.readthedocs.io/en/stable/api.html#pyteal.App.globalGetEx) What you essentially do, is execute a localGetEx function and specify the application ID of the network you want to work with, pulling the data when you need.

+It is as simple as that, this tool is currently free for all, open source, and open for collaboration.
+When it comes times to release a version onto the main net, a comprehensive security audit will be petitioned and required.

+## F.A.Q.

 ### What is an Oracle?

 Reference if you will, this excellent explanation given by [binance.com](https://academy.binance.com/en/articles/blockchain-oracles-explained)